lune-org/lune/crates/lune-std-ffi/README.md

 ## TODO

-- Rewrite error messages
 - CString
-- Add buffer for owned data support
+- Add buffer as owned data support
-- Add math operation.
+- Add math operation for numeric types

   > Provide related methods: `CTypeInfo:add(target, from1, from2, ...)` and `:sub` `:mul` `:div` `:mod` `:pow` `:max` `:min` `:gt` `:lt`
   > Luau cannot handle f64, i64 or i128, so we should provide math operation for it

-- Add bit operation
+- Add bit operation for box/ref

   > Luau only supports 32bit bit operations

 - Add wchar and wstring support

-  > For windows API
+  > For windows API support

 - Add varargs support
 - Array argument in cfn
+- More box/ref methods
+  - writeString
+  - readString
+  - writeBase64
+  - readBase64

 ## Code structure